zbo14/zbo14.github.io/_pages/resume.md

 - Wrote code for and provided code review on several internal projects
 - Developed software library that made symmetric encryption/decryption more convenient for team
 - Implemented SNMP service to fetch and modify configuration for field hardware
-- Learned how to write cleaner code, weigh engineering decisions, and write full-coverage tests
+- Learned how to write clean code, weigh engineering decisions, and write full-coverage tests

 ### Ujo Music, Software Engineer // *Jun 2017 - Nov 2017*
 - Worked on project for querying/persisting linked metadata (IPLD) and media to IPFS